JPMorgan Explores Institutional Crypto Trading Amid Market Uncertainty

 Historically, JPMorgan’s engagement with cryptocurrency-related activity has been cautious and incremental.
 Since CEO Jamie Dimon’s highly publicized critical remarks in 2017, senior bank executives have balanced public concerns regarding volatility with a strategic, internal focus on underlying technology.

-However, behind the scenes, the institution invested heavily in blockchain research, through its dedicated business unit, Onyx by JPMorgan.
 This work culminated in the launch of JPM Coin, a proprietary system designed to improve settlement efficiency for corporate and interbank transactions using blockchain technology.

 Macroeconomic Conditions Influencing Institutional Investment Decisions